OpenSourceEconomics/ose-course-data-science/README.md

 # Microeconometrics

 This course introduces students to basic microeconmetric methods.
 The objective is to learn how to make and evaluate causal claims.
-By the end of the course, students should to able to apply each of the methods discussed and critically evaluate research based on them.
-Throughout the course we will make heavy use of [Python](https://www.python.org) and its [SciPy ecosystem](https://www.scipy.org) and [Jupyter Notebooks](https://jupyter.org) and so we provide some useful resources below.
+By the end of the course, students should be able to apply each of the methods discussed and critically evaluate research based on them.
+Throughout the course we will make heavy use of [Python](https://www.python.org) and its [SciPy ecosystem](https://www.scipy.org) as well as [Jupyter Notebooks](https://jupyter.org).
+We provide some useful resources below.
 For further information, please do not hesitate to contact us.

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://hca.zulipchat.com/)